 Even though she didn't make it to the White House, the Governor, whose youngest son has Down Syndrome, has upheld her promise by donating her time to special needs causes such as the Special Olympics.
 Palin's spokeswoman, Meghan Stapleton said about the Autism walk,

 The Governor and her family have a few other plans for their time spent in New York.
 On Saturday, more than 20,000 people came out to see Governor Palin in Auburn, New York, where she helped local officials celebrate Founder's Day and raise money for a museum dedicated to the life of William Seward.
 Seward was the Secretary of State who helped make Alaska the 49th state.
 Later this evening, she will receive an award from the Independent Group Home Living Foundation on Long Island.
-The non-profit group provides services and support for people with developmental disabilities.
+The non-profit group provides services and support for people with developmental disabilities."This is just a fantastic opportunity to give back to another community and another state that has been good to her."

 No comments: